spack/spack/lib/spack/docs/workflows.rst

    .. note::

-      Note that this feature is controversial and could break with future versions of GNU ld.
-The best practice is to make sure anything you ``#include`` is listed as a dependency in your CMakeLists.txt (and Spack package).
+      This feature is controversial and might break with future versions of GNU ld.
+The best practice is to make sure anything you ``#include`` is listed as a dependency in your CMakeLists.txt and Spack package.

 .. _write-the-spack-package: